 the first, and usually the most important, treatment.

-a lab test done on a sample (biopsy) of breast cancer that shows whether the cancer depends on progesterone for growth.
+a lab test done on a sample (biopsy) of breast cancer cells that shows whether the cancer depends on progesterone for growth.
 Progesterone and estrogen receptor tests provide information to help decide whether the patient would be helped by medicines that block these hormones.
 See also biopsy, estrogen, estrogen receptor assay, progesterone.

 a hormone released from the pituitary gland that prompts the breasts to produce milk.
 See also hormone, pituitary.

-rapid or excessive growth or multiplication of cells.
+refers to the rapid or excessive growth or multiplication of cells.

 -tate; note that there is no “r” in the second syllable]

 a gland found only in men.
 It is just below the bladder and in front of the rectum.
 The prostate makes a fluid that is part of semen.
 The tube that carries urine, the urethra, runs through the prostate.
 See also bladder, rectum, semen.